I never thought I’d jump on board the freezer meal prep train, but here we are!

 - Label your freezer bags/containers!

-- Add all the ingredients to your zip loc bags or containers.
+- Add all the ingredients to your zip-loc bags or containers.
 Lie them flat so you can press the air out.
 Then seal and freeze!

 Cooking Instructions:

 For the Instant Pot: Add the mixture to the inner pot and pressure cook for 20 minutes.
 The sweet potato will break down and make the sauce thicker.
 When it’s done and you can open the pot, let it simmer for 10 minutes and adjust seasonings as necessary.
 Serve with your favorite chili toppings!
+(Avocado is especially good here.)

-Vegan sweet potato chili will last in the fridge for 4-5 days!
+Vegan sweet potato chili will last in the fridge for 4-5 days.

 Freezer Vegan Red Lentil Tomato Curry

-*Makes 6 servings, three meals per bag
+*Makes 6 servings, 3 meals per bag

-Equipment: a measuring glass, knife and cutting board plus two gallon-sized containers or bags.
+Equipment: a measuring glass, knife, and cutting board, plus two gallon-sized containers or bags.

 Ingredients:

-- 1 15 oz can of tomato sauce
+- 1 (15-oz) can tomato sauce

-- 2 15 oz can of diced tomatoes, drained
+- 2 (15-oz) cans diced tomatoes, drained

-- 2 15 oz can of coconut milk
+- 2 (15-oz)cans coconut milk

 - 1 yellow onion, chopped